-Now that you’re familiar with the main Bitcoin exchange terms let me give you a short intro into reading price graphs.
+Now that you’re familiar with the main Bitcoin exchange terms, it’s time for a short intro into reading price graphs.

-They are based on an ancient Japanese method of technical analysis, used in trading rice in 1600’s.
-Each candle shows the opening, lowest, highest, and closing prices of the given time period.
-That’s why you’ll sometimes see people refer to candles as OHLC (Open, High, Low, Close).
+A very widely used type of price graph, Japanese candlesticks are based on an ancient Japanese method of technical analysis, used in trading rice in 1600’s.
+Each “candle” represents the opening, lowest, highest, and closing prices of the given time period.
+Due to that, Japanese Candlesticks are sometimes referred to as OHLC graph (Open, High, Low, Close).

 Depending on whether the candle is green or red, you can tell if the closing price of the timeframe was higher or lower than the opening price.
 If a candle is green, it means that the opening price was lower than the closing price, so the price went up overall during this timeframe.
 On the other hand, if the candle is red, it means that the opening price was higher than the closing price, so the price went down.

-In the image, you can see the opening price in the wide-bottom part of the candle, the closing price in the wide-top part on the candle, and the highest and lowest trades within this timeframe on both ends of the candle.
+In the image above, the opening price in the wide-bottom part of the candle, the closing price in the wide-top part on the candle, and the highest and lowest trades within this timeframe on both ends of the candle.

 When we’re in a bull market, most of the candlesticks will usually be green.
-And if it’s a bear market, most of the candlesticks will be red.
+If it’s a bear market, most of the candlesticks will be red.

-These markets are named after these animals because of the ways they attack their opponents.
+These terms are used to indicate the general trend of the graph, whether it’s going up or down.
+They are named after these animals because of the ways they attack their opponents.
 A bull thrusts its horns up into the air, while a bear swipes its paws downward.
-So these animals are metaphors for the movement of a market.
-If the trend is up, it’s a bull market.
+So these animals are metaphors for the movement of a market: If the trend is up, it’s a bull market.
 But if the trend is down, it’s a bear market.

-But before we end this video, let’s go over the most common mistakes that people make when they start trading—in the hopes that you’ll be able to avoid them.
+Great, you made it this far, and by now you should have enough know-how to go out and get some field experience.
+However, it’s important to remember that trading is a risky business and that mistakes cost money.
+Let’s go over the most common mistakes that people make when they start trading—in the hopes that you’ll be able to avoid them.